DDroid-Android/home/README.md

 * `-a` is used to output the detailed coverage statistics in terms of event coverage, event-pair coverage and trace-based minimal distance

-Then, we will get an coverage report like this (this is one example report from `instrumented-FirefoxLite-#4881.apk` ran by FastBot):
+Then, we will get a coverage report like this (this is one example report from `instrumented-FirefoxLite-#4881.apk` ran by FastBot):

 ```
 [ Analyzer ] THE NFA FILE: